CASS is Known for Our Reliability

 - In 2016, Connie Baker, our Chief Operating Officer, was recognized as the Outstanding Service Provider by the Association for Professionals in Aging.

-- In 2017, Collins was honored as the Outstanding Leader in the Field of Aging Services by the Association of Professionals in Aging.
+- In 2017, Collins was honored as the Outstanding Leader in the Field of Aging Services by the Association for Professionals in Aging.

-- And again in 2017, CASS received the Outstanding Area Agency on Aging Partnership of the Year Award from the Ohio Association of Area Agencies on Aging.
+- Again in 2017, CASS received the Outstanding Area Agency on Aging Partnership of the Year Award from the Ohio Association of Area Agencies on Aging.